PLACENTINO ELEMENTARY SCHOOL

 Positive Behavior Interventions and Supports (PBIS)

-- to establish clearly defined expectations within the school setting and define consistent responses to those positive and negative behaviors
+- establish clearly defined expectations within the school setting and define consistent responses to those positive and negative behaviors

-- explicitly teach and reinforce appropriate behaviors across all areas of the school
+- explicitly teach and reinforce appropriate behaviors across all areas of the school TO ‘explicitly teach and reinforce expected behaviors across all setting within our school

 - provide a common school-wide language